Introduction to Universal Design for Learning:

 Cancellation and Refund Policy

-All cancellations must be made in writing via fax, email, or mail 10 business days prior to the first day of the institute.
+All cancellations must be made 14 days prior to the first day of the institute.
 A full refund, minus a $35 processing fee, will be issued at that time.
-Cancellations made within 10 days of the institute cannot be refunded (this includes “no-shows”).
+Cancellations made within 14 days of the institute cannot be refunded (this includes no-shows).
 Substitute registrations are encouraged.
-Please fax canceling and substitute registrants’ names, addresses, phone numbers, and methods of payment to 781-245-5212.
+Please email Patrice Morrison at firstname.lastname@example.org if you need to cancel or substitute your registration.